-Don’t be alarmed by the bars hanging from the ceiling, it’s part of the grit and authenticity that has kept Jeremy’s Ale house going for decades.
+Don’t be alarmed by the bras hanging from the ceiling.
+It’s part of the authenticity and grit that has kept Jeremy’s Ale House going for decades.
 Before there were ironic dive bars, New York was filled with working-class watering holes where Budweiser was the drink of choice.
-Jeremy’s Ale House is one of those few long-standing, no-frills bars left.
+Jeremy’s is one of the few long-standing, no-frills bars left.